1) If I Become Antique You Collect Me

 That’s young Fionn Regan of Bray, County Wicklow, Ireland, making beautiful pictures atop vibrating strings.
 He joins an antique tribe of guitar poets.
 Below, Ryeberg collects eleven of Fionn’s precursors.

 2) Not Wanting A Peaceful Life

-Son of a Georgian father and Armenian mother, Boulat Okudjava entered the world in 1924 at a Moscow address.
+Son of a Georgian father and Armenian mother, Boulat Okudjava entered the world in 1924 in Moscow.
 He fought the Germans as a teen soldier in the Red Infantry Army.
 He graduated from Tbilisi University and worked as a school teacher.
 Later he was editor at a publishing house.
 He wrote poems and essays and novels.
 He performed his own songs — songs of love for fabulous women, of fragile men suffering war, of nostalgia for old Moscow.
 Soviet authorities were not always receptive to his lyrics, but pirate recordings spread throughout the USSR.
 Two years after his death in 1997, his face appeared on a Russian stamp.

 There once was a soldier,

 Because he was a paper soldier…

 Not wanting a peaceful life,

 Demanding: “I want to go to the front lines,”

 3) Et Puis L’Amour A Fait Le Reste

 Many think of Okudjava as the Georges Brassens of the Soviet Union.
 And Brassens?
 He’s the one and only.
 The incomparable.